Kvitekvist/FUS/README.md

 ![image](https://i.ibb.co/KrvCB09/essentials1.jpg)

-Then Click "OK" if you get a message saying something about Failed to check for update.
+Then Click "OK" if you get a message saying something about "Failed to check for update".
 This is ok.

 ![image](https://i.ibb.co/P5mpMfH/enb2.jpg)